CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 4/Failback a Linux Protection Group.md

 This article explains how to Failback a Linux Protection Group from a Recovery Datacenter back to its Production Datacenter.
 User should make sure that the production site is available before initiating a Failback.

-**NOTE**: Failback is a disruptive operation since the Recovery Server is powered Off and the production server is Powered On.
+**NOTE**: Failback is a disruptive operation since the Recovery Server is powered Off and the production server is Powered On during the operation.

 ### Requirements